gbb/ruleparser/README.md

 Program outputs
 ---

-The program will generate two files (and dump to screen). "new_calc.py" has code that carries out a high-speed numpy calculation and "add_values.sql" has code to update a polygonized raster.
+The program will generate two files (and dump to screen).

+- "new_calc.py"  has code that carries out a high-speed numpy calculation

+- "add_values.sql" has code to update a polygonized raster.

 How to run
 -------